-(Matthew 12:24, 31-32 – NET) – 24 But when the Pharisees heard this they said, “He does not cast out demons except by the power of Beelzebul, the ruler of demons!”
+(Matthew 12:24, 31-32) – 24 But when the Pharisees heard this they said, “He does not cast out demons except by the power of Beelzebul, the ruler of demons!”

-(Mark 3:22, 28-30 – NET) – 22 The experts in the law who came down from Jerusalem said, “He is possessed by Beelzebul,” and, “By the ruler of demons he casts out demons!”
+(Mark 3:22, 28-30) – 22 The experts in the law who came down from Jerusalem said, “He is possessed by Beelzebul,” and, “By the ruler of demons he casts out demons!”

 The religious leaders accused Jesus of being possessed by, and casting out demons by “Beelzebul, ruler of demons” (Satan).
 This was a very evil accusation, and Jesus identified it as “blasphemy against the Spirit” and “speaking against the Holy Spirit.”
 Jesus cast out demons by the power of the Holy Spirit, but these religious leaders identified the Spirit as “unclean,” as the “ruler of demons.”
 Jesus then revealed that this type of sin is “blasphemy against the Holy Spirit,” which is an “eternal sin” that no one can ever be forgiven of.
 This is the unpardonable sin.

 Therefore, if someone today reads the gospels, reads of all the miracles Jesus performed (including casting out demons) and retorts, “I agree!
 If this man Jesus performed miracles and cast out demons, it was surely in the power of the devil that he did so,” how is that any different than what the religious leaders said of Jesus in their day?
-I don’t believe there is any—because likewise, those who reject Jesus today commit the same sin as those who rejected Him in His day.
-Also likewise, those who reject the teachings of Christ today, are guilty of the same sin as those who rejected His teachings in His day.
+I don’t believe there is any—because by way of comparison, those who reject Jesus today commit the same sin as those who rejected Him in His day.
+Also, those who reject the teachings of Christ today, are guilty of the same sin as those who rejected His teachings in His day.
 So how is this situation any different?
-I don’t believe it is.
+I don’t believe there is any.
 Therefore, I must conclude that the unpardonable sin of “blasphemy against the Spirit” is still possible and still applicable today, as Jesus Himself indicates.
-However, it probably doesn’t happen much, as was probably the case in Jesus’ day, as well.
+However, at the same time, it probably doesn’t happen much, as was probably the case in Jesus’ day, as well.
 In fact, this instance recorded for us in the Gospels may be the only time it happened.